 Where else can you find a pasty festival or a town where every restaurant has its own version of the pasty?
 That’s exactly what the U.P. has, which means it’s time to take a trip.

 If you consider yourself a pasty lover, the map below covers every significant pasty shop (with the help of research) in the U.P. as well as the best route to take.
 Sure, it may be unlikely to hit up all these spots on one trip, but you can try.
+If you’re looking for other locations, you can find every pasty shop I’ve reviewed and visited here.
+And for even more options, I created The Pasty Trail 2.

 In addition, there is plenty of scenery to take in along the way from the Mackinac Bridge to an abundance of waterfalls, to shorelines such as Pictured Rocks.
 And of course, camping.